dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 <em> Visualising the effects of style mixing.
 By having an image produced by one latent code (source), we can override a subset of the features of another image (destination).
 Here, we override layers corresponding to coarse spatial resolutions (low resolution feature maps).
 This way we influence high-level traits of the destination image.</em>

 The novel generator architecture gives the ability to inject different styles to the same image at various layers of the synthesis network.
 During the training, we run two latent codes $$\textbf{z}_{1}$$ and $$\textbf{z}_2$$ through the mapping network and receive corresponding $$\textbf{w}_1$$ and $$\textbf{w}_2$$ vectors.
 The image generated purely by $$\textbf{z}_1$$ is known as the destination.
-It is a high-resolution image of great quality.
+It is a high-resolution generated image, hard to distinguish from a real one.
 The image generated only by injecting $$\textbf{z}_2$$ is being called a source.
 Now, during the generation of the destination image using $$\textbf{z}_1$$, at some layers we may inject the $$\textbf{z}_2$$ code.
 This action overrides a subset of styles present in the destination with those of the source.
 The influence of the source on the destination is controlled by the location of layers which are being "nurtured" with the latent code of the source.
 The lower the resolution corresponding to the particular layer, the bigger the influence of the source on the destination.
 This way, we can decide to what extent we want to affect the destination image:
-- coarse spatial resolution ($$4^2 - 8^2$$) - high level aspects (such as hair style, glasses or age)
+- coarse spatial resolution (resolutions $$4^2 - 8^2$$) - high level aspects (such as hair style, glasses or age)
-- middle styles resolution ($$16^2 - 32^2$$) - smaller scale facial features (hair style details, eyes)
+- middle styles resolution (resolutions$$16^2 - 32^2$$) - smaller scale facial features (hair style details, eyes)
-- fine resolution ($$64^2 - 1024^2$$) - just change small details such as hair colour, tone of skin complexion or skin structure
+- fine resolution resolutions ($$64^2 - 1024^2$$) - just change small details such as hair colour, tone of skin complexion or skin structure

+The authors apply their method further to images of cars, bedrooms and even cats, with stunning, albeit often suprising results.
+I am still puzzled why a network decides to affect the positioning of paws in cat images, but does not care about rotation of wheels in car images...

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/4/10.gif)